-- critically analyse extant and emerging theories in nursing and relevant research findings; - 2. apply theoretical and philosophical frames of references to nursing practice; - select and implement research methods and techniques for - evaluating the delivery and effectiveness of realth care; - evaluate current practices and emerging trends on health care and their relationship to nursing per se and to selected areas of specialization within nursing: - analyse the variety of environmental forces influencing the deliv-5. ery of nursing care within a multi-cultural society; - integrate knowledge and skills from a variety of perspectives 6 - socio-economic, political, cultural - in the planning and implementation of strategies relating to the development of health policies at the local, state and national levels; - apply ethical principles to the making and analysis of professional judgement.
-Admission Requirements To be eligible for admission to candidature for the degree a person shall: - have qualified for a bachelor's degree or the equivalent as may be approved by the Institutes; and - be a registered general, psychiatric or mental retardation nurse; - be eligible to hold a current practising certificate from the Victorian Nursing Council or be eligible for temporary registration with the Victorian Nursing Council; and - have had a period of not less than two years of relevant professional experience.
-Award The degree of Master of Applied Science (Nursing) shall be awarded in one grade only on successful completion of the course.
-Course Outline Subjects to be undertaken in 1987 are: NB801 Research and Statistics - 1 unit N8003 Theoretical Perspectives of Nursing Practice - 3 units BS801 Political Perspectives of Health Care - 1 unit B\$802 Cross-Cultural Perspectives of Health Care - 1 unit Regulations The regulations governing the Master of Applied Science (Nursing) by coursework are found on pages 60.
+- critically analyse extant and emerging theories in nursing and relevant research findings; - apply theoretical and philosophical frames of references to nursing practice; - select and implement research methods and techniques for evaluating the delivery and effectiveness of health care; - evaluate current practices and emerging trends in health care and their relationship to nursing per se and to selected areas of specialization within nursing; - analyse the variety of environmental forces influencing the delivery of nursing care within a multi-cultural society; - integrate knowledge and skills from a variety of perspectives socio-economic, political, cultural in the planning and implementation of strategies relating to the development of health policies at the local, state and national levels; apply ethical principles to the making and analysis of professional judgement.
+Admission Requirements To be eligible for admission to candidature for the degree a person shall: - have qualified for a bachelor's degree or the equivalent as may be approved by the Institutes; and - be a registered general, psychiatric or mental retardation nurse; and - be eligible to hold a current practising certificate from the Victorian Nursing Council or be eligible for temporary registration with the Victorian Nursing Council; and have had a period of not less than two years of relevant professional experience.
+Awar The degree of Master of Applied Science (Nursing) shall be awarded in one grade only on successful completion of the course.
+Course Outline Subjects offered in 1988:

+N8003 Theoretical Perspectives of Nursing Practice

+N8100 Resource Management in Nursing

+N8200 Curriculum Development in Nursing Education

+N8300 Primary Health Care Nursing

+NB811 Program Evaluation

+BS801 Political Perspectives of Health Care

+BS802 Cross-Cultural Perspectives of Health Care

+BS803 Cultural & Political Perspectives of Health Care

+Regulations

+The regulations governing the Master of Applied Science (Nursing) by coursework are found on page 62.

 Enquiries should be directed to:

+Administratives Officer

-Admissions Officer Masters Degree by Coursework Lincoln Institute of Health Sciences 625 Swanston Street CARLTON 3053
+Masters Degree by Coursework

+Lincoln School of Health Sciences

+School of Nursing

+Abbotsford Campus

+St. Helliers Street,

+Abbotsford.
+3067.

 Graduate Diploma Courses

 Introduction

 Graduate diploma courses at Lincoln Institute currently being offered

-Disorders)

-Education)

-(Behavioural Sciences)

-(Health Administration and

-(Biological Sciences)

-(Physiotherapy)

 Behavioural Studies in Health Care (Behavioural Sciences) (Communication

 Communication Disorders

-Community Health
+Community Health Ergonomics

-Ergonomics

 Exercise for Rehabilitation

 Gerontology

 Health Administration

 Health Education

+Manipulative Therapy

-Manipulative Therapy Neurosciences Occupational Therapy
+Neurosciences Occupational Health Practice

-Physiotherapy Rehabilitation Studies
+Physiotherapy Rehabilitation Studies (Health Administration and Education) (Health Administration and

+(Behavioural Sciences)

+(Biological Sciences)

+(Physiotherapy)

+Disorders)

+Education) (Physiotherapy)

-(Health Administration and Education) (Physiotherapy) (Biological Sciences) (Occupational Therapy) (Physiotherapy) (Behavioural Sciences)
+(Biological Sciences) (Occupational Therapy) (Physiotherapy)

+(Behavioural Sciences)

-To be offered in 1987.
+To be offered in 1988.